 How To Make Pumpkin Pie

-- Line a 9″ pie plate with a pie crust and add a sprinkle of flour and sugar.
+- Line a 9-inch pie plate or pie dish with a prepared pie crust and add a sprinkle of flour and sugar to the empty crust.

-Yes, a baked pumpkin pie can be made ahead of time and frozen.
+Freezer: A baked pumpkin pie can be made ahead of time and frozen.
 Bake as directed below and cool completely.
 Cover well with plastic wrap and freeze.
-To serve, defrost at least 24 hours in the refrigerator.
+To serve, thaw for at least 24 hours in the refrigerator.